Installation

 Use the command line

-If you don’t want to use the manager, you can also use the command line to install LKM; the ksud
+If you do not want to use the manager, you can also use the command line to install LKM.
+The ksud

 tool provided by KernelSU can help you quickly patch the official firmware and then flash it.